 So, how do you start a photography business?
-Making the decision to transform your hobby into an actual job is no easy task, but then having to research and know exactly what is required to become a legal business entity can be enough to make your head spin!
-These initial business decisions can have a tremendous impact on the future of your photography business and even your personal life, so its vital to make sure you learn exactly how to start a photography business.
+Making the decision to transform your hobby into an actual job is no easy task!
+But having to research, and know exactly what is required to become a legal business entity, can be enough to make your head spin!
+These initial business decisions can have a tremendous impact on the future of your photography business (and your personal life as well).
+It’s vital to make sure you learn exactly how to start a photography business.

 Let’s get started…